vmd1/init0/content/guides/Comments-for-my-blog.md

 tags:
 - Blog
 ---
-Blogs are great and all, but they need to have a level of interactivity.
+Blogs are great and all, but they need to have a level of interactivity, otherwise it can feel a bit dull.
 That’s where comments come in.
-And it’s become incredibly easy, thanks to this amazing platform I found, powered by GitHub Discussions.
+And it’s become incredibly easy now, thanks to this amazing platform I found, powered by GitHub Discussions.

 > Enter: Giscus - A comments system powered by GitHub Discussions  💬 💎